in28minutes/MavenIn28Minutes/README.md

 		Create Eclipse Workspace

 #1.
 Beginner Maven Project
+##	First Project : My aim is to create a Spring.jar.
+Think as if you are developing Spring.
+Some other developers want to use the framework you are developing.
+Steps in creating a JAr
+- App.Java -> App.class
+- AppTest.Java -> AppTest.class
+- Run Unit Tests
+- Package in a particular format
+- Earlier this was done using long tedious ant scripts
 ##	What is the power of Maven?
 ##	Project Object Model (POM)
 		Name